You’re currently reading Chapter 6 of The Ultimate Guide to Adobe Illustrator for Fashion Design

-- You will learn how to design logos & brochures, but no idea how to relate this to fashion
+- You will learn how to design logos & brochures, but leave with no idea how to relate this to fashion

 - You may not even understand why fashion designers need to learn “graphic design” software

-- You will leave more confused than when you started
+- You will likely leave more confused than when you started

 If you choose to take a “general” AI class, make sure: